 Feeling restless John decided to turn back to music and formed a rock band called The Droves alongside his friend Brandon Burnside.
 That band broke up and morphed into another band called Narcotourist which, by chance, reunited John with his high school bandmate Cari Golden from the Sunsplash years.
 Narcotourist produced and recorded an album titled Moderate Stimulation, played a handful of live shows around Hollywood, and then abruptly broke up.
 Although the band was finished the members of Narcotourist remain close friends to this day.

 Right before the band broke up John and Claire had a beautiful baby girl.
 They named her Nova Hartley Tague.
 While Claire was running her successful yoga business John was doing stay at home dad duties and planning his return to the acting world.
 Five years had gone by and John felt that he was ready to jump back in now that his daughter was a little older and easier to manage.
 John felt the best way to ease back into the acting world was to enroll into a scene study class.
 He had heard about an acting studio called Evolutionary Artists and decided to enroll.
-He spent several months studying with the very talented coach Alice Carter and then moved onto to study with Cameron Thor.
-While studying with Alice and Cameron John realized he needed to re-invent himself and decided to create film project as a vehicle to re-introduce himself to Hollywood.
-That project became the award winning web series thriller The Rolling Soldier.
+He spent several months studying with the very talented coach Alice Carter.
+While studying with Alice John realized he needed to re-invent himself and decided to create a film project as a vehicle to re-introduce himself to Hollywood.
+That project became the award-winning web series thriller The Rolling Soldier.

-It was a huge success and confidence builder for John and it ended up paying off because through the The Rolling Soldier John was able to use that footage to help him book roles on the hit tv shows The Blacklist, CSI:Cyber, Maron, and the feature films Catfish Blues and The First.
+It was a huge success and confidence builder for John and it ended up paying off because through The Rolling Soldier John was able to use that footage to help him book roles on the hit tv shows The Blacklist, and

-John is now a member of the filmmaking community known as Congress Films and has starred in two of their groundbreaking short films Death May Hide Me and The Outsider and is looking forward to creating more with them in the future.
+John is a member of the filmmaking community known as Congress Films and has starred in three of their groundbreaking short films Death May Hide Me , The Outsider and Mona and is looking forward to creating more with them in the future.